 Myths about child development are not just annoying; they can make life harder for us.
 As parents, if these myths provide us with unrealistic developmental expectations or misinformation about children, they can inadvertently set us up for disappointment.
 If we feel our children are not behaving in the ways which we thought were “normal” then we might become discouraged and feel like bad parents.

-From sleep, to spoiling, spanking and attachment, this cheat sheet helps you look past the myths and get to the facts…all based on real child development research.
+From sleep to spoiling, spanking and attachment, this guide helps you look past the myths and get to the facts…all based on real child development research.

-Myths About Child Development Covered in this Resource
+Myths About Child Development (included in this guide)

 - spanking is an effective form of discipline (ugh I can’t even type this one without feeling sick)